Phibs: Biography

-Phibs was born in a coastal town in Narooma, New South Wales, Australia before moving to Sydney in the late 1980s and then Melbourne in 2001.
+Phibs was born in Narooma, New South Wales, Australia before moving to Sydney in the late 1980s and then Melbourne in 2001.
 Phibs has been commissioned to large scale artworks by companies such as Rip Curl and Absolut Vodka.
 He also has been commissioned to decorate a number of buildings across Sydney such as jivamukti yoga in Newtown, and a number of murals throughout the city of Sydney, Melbourne and Perth.
 He has also travelled to countries outside of Australia where his work can also be seen on walls in Amsterdam, Brooklyn, Miami and New York.
-Phibs is still a prominent member of the Fitzroy-based Everfresh Studio Collective, alongside street artists Rone and Mike Makka.
+Phibs is still a prominent member of the Fitzroy based Everfresh Studio Collective, alongside street artists Rone and Mike Makka.

 Phibs was featured in the 2005 documentary, RASH, where he discusses his roots in graffiti art and paints murals with United States hip hop artist Chali 2na.

 Phibs was also one of the Australian street artists featured in Jon Reiss' 2010 documentary webseries, Bomb It 2.

 In September 2015 the premiere episode of Event, which aired on Foxtel Arts, featured Phibs as its Australian Artist in Residence.

-A number of Phibs’ print works have been acquired by the National Gallery of Australia for its permanent collection.
+A number of Phibs' print works have been acquired by the National Gallery of Australia for its permanent collection.